gca-research-group/tee-morello-performance-experiments/README.md

 _________________________________________________________________________________________________________________________________________________________________

-# Codes for Summarising and Visualising Results
+# Python scripts that can help to summarise and visualise results

-The repository includes scripts to summarise the raw experimental results and generate visualisations for interpreting the data.
-These scripts automate the analyses and produce outputs such as aggregated CSV files and comparative graphs.
+If needed, these Python scripts can be used to summarise the raw collected metrics and present results graphically.
+They produce aggregated CSV files and comparative plots.

-## Summarisation Scripts
+## Scripst for summary views

 - [Summarise CPU Results](https://github.com/gca-research-group/tee-morello-performance-experiments/tree/main/cpu-performance/summarise-results)
 - [Summarise Memory Results](https://github.com/gca-research-group/tee-morello-performance-experiments/tree/main/memory-performance/summarise-results)

-## Visualisation Scripts
+## Script for visual views

 - [Maximum Number of Compartments Graph](https://github.com/gca-research-group/tee-morello-performance-experiments/tree/main/cheri-caps-executable-performance/plot-graph)